 There is a beautiful prickly pear meadow between the south sub-peak and the highest point.
 The hike from the meadow up to the top is easy 3rd class, but loose and should take less than 15-20 minutes.
 Great views of West Temple's west face and south ridge.

 The main attractions are the long, moderate Cowboy Ridge that ascends the south ridge and the steep southwest and northwest faces which are home to long, hard, free and aid climbs.

 Please try to minimize disturbing the pristine nature of this mountain.
 Avoid making cairns, is your path better than the way others have gone?
 Following ridges or the arroyo bottoms often have the best developed trails on the approaches and minimize climber's impacts.

 Please carry out your toilet paper!

 Drive the highway west from Springdale to Rockville.
 Just east of Rockville, turn right, (north) into the Anasazi Place Subdivision on Anasazi Way.
 This is paved and 9 mph speed limit.
 A short way up is a sign pointing to hiker parking at the bottom of a steep right turn.
-Park here and find the trail head leading northwest through the houses.
+Park here and find the trail head "Chick Trail" leading northwest through the houses.

 Bring a bunch of water.